vDanielle24/vDanielle24.github.io/index.md

 I want to become a fully qualified actuary in the near future and I’m currently writing the last couple of actuarial exams.
 I want to work with people to provide innovative digital solutions to problems.

+### Work experience

+####ABSA Insurance Company
+#####Actuarial Analyst | Johannesburg, South Africa | Feb 2019 – present

+Gained experience in the short term insurance industry covering multiple sales channels (bank assurance, brokers and direct) as well as multiple products (homeowners, motor, telematics, householders, rental default and warranties).

+Involved with various pricing, analytics and data driven decision making tasks.
+A strong technical and programming background was essential to provide innovative solutions, as well as great people skills to engage with and manage various stakeholders.

+Some tasks that I was involved in:

+* Pricing | Priced various products such as extended warranties, scratch and dent, tyre and rim and rental default insurance.
+Helped with telematics (including a rewards program) and homeowners pricing
+* Development and launch of a new product | Helped develop a new rental insurance product from ideation phase to implementation.
+I gained skills in various aspects including: product development, business case preparation, financial modelling, risk management, stakeholder management, systems development, marketing and product underwriting.
+* Modelling | Worked on various modelling projects including: a new remuneration model for call centre staff in the direct business, policyholder survival predictive model, call centre capacity modelling.
+* Analytics | Various analytics tasks such as calculating minimum premium requirements, maximum sum insureds, assisting in budget forecasts, developing a new renewal process for the direct business, call centre capacity modelling, developing business retention strategies and providing insights and solutions on various other matters.
+* Monitoring | Built and managed processes through SQL, Python and PowerBI to ensure the continual monitoring of the direct business.
+Also responsible to present the results to business.

+### Academic background
+####Honours and Undergraduate degree in Actuarial Science
+(Cum Laude with an 83% average and 86% average respectively) Jan 2015 – Dec 2019
+North West University, Potchefstroom Campus, South Africa.

+### Affilations
+I am currently a TASSA member of the Actuarial Society of South Africa (ASSA), with 10 actuarial exemptions.